What this site is for

 What we don’t publish:

 Bylines are pseudonymous.
 The work is the point.
-Tips, attack reports, and corrections to the editor.
+Tips, attack reports and disclosure guidelines, and corrections to the editor.

 Real content starts shortly.